 Same Sex Attraction And What It Means In A Marriage

-Anne: Yes, we have had examples of that and I think it’s really good to understand that for each individual there is a different situation, different circumstances, and to trust that a woman will make the best decision for her under the circumstances she is in.
+Anne: Yes.
+We have had examples of that.
+I think it’s really good to understand that for each individual there is a different situation.
+There are different circumstances.
+We need to trust that a woman will make the best decision for her under the circumstances she is in.

 Sara: Right.
 And for their kids.
 For some people, they choose to stick around and stay as a couple until the kids are older.
 More power to you if that is what you choose to do!